NathanJepson/SimpleCPU/README.md

 # Note
 Mike's CPU project went further than I did, up to and including building a Python assembler.
 Check out his main page here: http://www.simplecpudesign.com/

-Scroll down and you can see the further expansions he made to this project under 'A Simple CPU'--which then has version numbers of his project listed.
+Scroll down and you can see the further expansions he made to this project under the section 'A Simple CPU'--which then has version numbers of his project listed.